Shruti267/Coursera-Capstone/README.md

-# Module 2 - Sample App
+# Module 4 - Sample App

-This sample app manages 1 resource via the ui with a login required.
+This sample app manages 4 resources via the ui with a login required.